 These positive aspects of capitalism are reasons why many people are such passionate individualists.

-If one thinks of society as an aggregation of individuals, it seems to be logical that allowing them all to have freedom of choice would be the best way of making everybody happy.
+If one thinks of society as an aggregation of individuals, it seems logical that allowing them all to have freedom of choice would be the best way of making everybody happy.
 Hayek recognised the need for some government regulation though, as noted earlier (3.3.6), both for the smooth working of the economy and for the protection of society.

 Lockean individualism is not an unregulated ‘free for all’.
 Locke envisaged government by consent, which “puts on the bonds of civil society” to benefit everyone whilst delivering the benefits of capitalism.
 It is a profoundly democratic vision.